Workplace Violence Prevention Plan (WVPP)

 - Employees can report incidents to their supervisor, Human Resources (415) 422-6707 or through the Whistleblower hotline (800-316-4315).

 A strict non-retaliation policy is in place, and any instances of retaliation are dealt with swiftly and decisively.
-Any supervisor, or employee who retaliates against a coworker for reporting an incident could be disciplined or terminated.
+Any manager or supervisor, or employee who retaliates against a coworker for reporting an incident could be disciplined or terminated.

 In order to help provide a safe environment and protect individuals from risks to their safety, USF must be informed about individuals ordered by the courts to keep their distance from USF-related individuals or property.
 USF understands the sensitivity of this information and will treat it with appropriate discretion and confidentiality.